SaucecodeOfficial/developer-challenge/readme.md

 Despite these libs being the modern marvels of technological progress, we've found that there is a gap in productivity and cohesion.
-Wiring all your favorite libs, packages, lazers and light-sabres together introduces a lot of moving parts, boiler-plating and inconsistency in developer implementation of said libs and light-sabres.
+Wiring all your favorite libs, lazers and light-sabres together introduces a lot of moving parts, boiler-plating and inconsistency in developer implementation of said libs and light-sabres.

 We've worked extensively on creating a standard, cross platform interface and supporting policies